 Abbreviations such as Terra, Terra Foundation, or TFAA are not acceptable.

 The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 Recognizing the importance of experiencing original works of art, the foundation provides opportunities for interaction and study, beginning with the presentation and growth of its own art collection in Chicago.
 To further cross-cultural dialogue on American art, the foundation supports and collaborates on innovative exhibitions, research, and educational programs.
 Implicit in such activities is the belief that art has the potential both to distinguish cultures and to unite them.

-For permissions to use alternate forms of TFAA’s mission, please contact Charles Mutscheller, Manager of Communications, at [email protected].
+For permissions to use alternate forms of the foundation’s mission, please contact [email protected].